107th Attack Wing

-The 107th Attack Wing (107 ATKW) is a unit of the New York Air National Guard, stationed at Niagara Falls Air Reserve Station, New York.
+The 107th Attack Wing is a unit of the New York Air National Guard, stationed at Niagara Falls Air Reserve Station, New York.
 The 107th is equipped with the MQ-9 Reaper.
-If activated to federal service, the Wing is gained by the United States Air Force's Air Combat Command.
+If activated for federal service, the Wing is gained by the United States Air Force's Air Combat Command.

+Mission

-The mission of the 107th Attack Wing mission is to provide "Global Vigilance and Strike Capability in support of federal authorities while maintaining the highest level of readiness for state contingencies."
-New York Air National Guard personnel carry out the unit's mission by providing surveillance and strike support, maintenance, supply, transportation, contracting, communications, civil engineering, personnel, base services, security forces and medical functions.
+The mission of the 107th Attack Wing is to provide "Global Vigilance and Strike Capability in support of federal authorities while maintaining the highest level of readiness for state contingencies."
+New York Air National Guard personnel carry out the unit's mission by providing surveillance and strike support, maintenance, supply, transportation, contracting, communications, civil engineering, personnel support, base services, security forces, and medical functions.

 History

 World War II

-The unit was formed at Hunter Army Airfield, Georgia, in August 1942 as the 339th Bombardment Group, a Third Air Force Operational Training Unit (OTU), equipped with A-24 Banshee dive bombers.
-Redesignated a fighter-bomber group in August 1943, the 339th moved to California in September 1943 as part of Desert Training Center in Mojave Desert.
+The unit was formed at Hunter Field, Georgia, in August 1942 as the 339th Bombardment Group, a Third Air Force Operational Training Unit, equipped with Douglas A-24 Banshee dive bombers.
+Redesignated a fighter-bomber group in August 1943, the 339th moved to California in September 1943 as part of Desert Training Center in the Mojave Desert.

-After the A-24 was taken out of combat service, trained with P-39 Airacobras and became combat ready, being reassigned to VIII Fighter Command in England, April 1944.
+After the A-24 was taken out of combat service, it trained with Bell P-39 Airacobras and became combat ready, being reassigned to VIII Fighter Command in England, April 1944.
 Redesignated the 339th Fighter Group, with the 503rd, 504th and 505th Fighter Squadrons, it was based at RAF Fowlmere, England.

-Among all these varied activities, the outstanding feature of this group's combat record is the 235 enemy aircraft it destroyed in the air and 440 on the ground during its one year of operations.
+The group's combat destroyed 235 enemy aircraft and 440 on the ground during its one year of operations.

 The group returned to the United States in October and was inactivated on 18 October 1945.

 New York Air National Guard

-The wartime 339th Fighter Group was redesignated as the 107th Fighter Group, and was allotted to the New York Air National Guard, on 24 May 1946.
+The wartime 339th Fighter Group was redesignated the 107th Fighter Group, and was allotted to the National Guard on 24 May 1946.
 It was organized at Niagara Falls Municipal Airport, New York, and was extended federal recognition on 8 December 1948 and activated by the National Guard Bureau.
-The 107th Fighter Group was bestowed the lineage, history, honors, and colors of the 339th Fighter Group and all predecessor units.
-It was assigned to the NY Air National Guard 52d Fighter Wing.
+It was assigned to the 52d Fighter Wing.

 Due to its air defense commitment, the group's 136th Fighter-Interceptor Squadron was not mobilized during the 1991 Gulf Crisis.
 However, the 107th Fighter-Interceptor Group deployed firefighter and medical personnel as backfilled personnel to stateside bases vacated by active-duty personnel deployed to the Middle East.

 In 1992, with the end of the Cold War, the 107th adopted the Air Force Objective Organization plan, and the unit was re-designated as the 107th Fighter Group.
 On 1 October 1995, in accordance with the Air Force "One Base - One Wing" policy, the 107th Fighter Wing was established and the 136th Fighter Squadron was assigned to the new 107th Operations Group.